This post may contain affiliate links. This means if you click on the link and purchase

 One of the things we recently did was create, print and post a menu that our guests could see.
 It was great because our party-goers had an idea of how much food was in their future and pace themselves accordingly.

-This is the menu we printed out and you can get it for free by entering your info in the sign up box below.
+This is the menu we printed out and you can get it for free by signing up for my newsletter using the form below.